Fernando J. Corbató: Awards

 Among many awards, Corbató received the Turing Award in 1990, "for his pioneering work in organizing the concepts and leading the development of the general-purpose, large-scale, time-sharing and resource-sharing computer systems".

 In 2012, he was made a Fellow of the Computer History Museum "for his pioneering work on timesharing and the Multics operating system".

 Legacy

 Corbató is sometimes known for "Corbató's Law" which states:

-The number of lines of code a programmer can write in a fixed period of time is the same, independent of the language used.

 Corbató is recognized as helping to create the first computer password.

 Personal life and death

 Corbató married programmer Isabel Blandford in 1962; she died in 1973.

 Corbató had a second wife, Emily (née Gluck); two daughters, Carolyn Corbató Stone and Nancy Corbató, by his late wife Isabel; two step-sons, David Gish and Jason Gish; a brother, Charles; and five grandchildren.

-Corbató lived on Temple Street in West Newton, MA.
-He died on July 12, 2019 in Newburyport, Massachusetts, at the age of 93 due to complications from diabetes.
+Corbató lived on Temple Street in West Newton, Massachusetts.
+He died on July 12, 2019, in Newburyport, Massachusetts, at the age of 93 due to complications from diabetes.